 This device has an auto-shutoff capability to ensure you don’t waste the battery if you forget to turn it off.
 It also has a built-in kick-stand making it easy to stand up on a nearby surface.

-Looking for the best multimeters can often be taxing and confusing as there are so many brands and models to choose from.
+There are so many brands and models to choose from.
 The first thing to determine is what you need it for and then start to limit the results.
-If you are looking for an affordable multimeter for your home automotive uses, or for technicians on the road then the Innova 3340 is a great choice.
+If you are looking for an affordable digital multimeter for your home automotive uses, or for technicians on the road then the Innova 3340 is a great choice (other suggested models you can check in this article).

 While this device shouldn’t replace your high-quality professional one for any automotive repair shop, it can be used for most quick checks.
 Many of these checks include testing for voltage/amps, temperatures, continuity, and many car checks including engine tests, alternators, and car battery checks.